hashicorp/terraform-provider-aws/website/docs/r/batch_compute_environment.html.markdown

 * `launch_template` - (Optional) The launch template to use for your compute resources.
 See details below.
 This parameter isn't applicable to jobs running on Fargate resources, and shouldn't be specified.
 * `max_vcpus` - (Required) The maximum number of EC2 vCPUs that an environment can reach.
 * `min_vcpus` - (Optional) The minimum number of EC2 vCPUs that an environment should maintain.
 For `EC2` or `SPOT` compute environments, if the parameter is not explicitly defined, a `0` default value will be set.
 This parameter isn't applicable to jobs running on Fargate resources, and shouldn't be specified.
-* `placement_group` - (Optional) The Amazon EC2 placement group to associate with your compute resources.
 * `security_group_ids` - (Optional) A list of EC2 security group that are associated with instances launched in the compute environment.
 This parameter is required for Fargate compute environments.
 * `spot_iam_fleet_role` - (Optional) The Amazon Resource Name (ARN) of the Amazon EC2 Spot Fleet IAM role applied to a SPOT compute environment.
 This parameter is required for SPOT compute environments.
 This parameter isn't applicable to jobs running on Fargate resources, and shouldn't be specified.
 * `subnets` - (Required) A list of VPC subnets into which the compute resources are launched.